janseliger/clippy/README.md

-Clippy - Helping you copy text to your clipboard
+Clippy-AUI - Helping you copy text to your clipboard
 ================================================

 Clippy is a very simple Flash widget that makes it possible to place arbitrary